SamMed05/sm_blog/_posts/2021-11-26-how-does-it-feels-like-to-be-ahead.markdown

 ### The debate

-Just today an interesting discussion arose in the classroom among my classmates about ***what to do in our future***.
+Just today an interesting and very constructive discussion arose in the classroom among my classmates about ***what to do in our future***.

 Among us, young programmers, there were those who had confused ideas, those who fantasized about becoming inexplicably millionaires, those who wanted to be freelancers and those who aimed to create websites, programs, apps or videogames.